 Lucy Rushton (Atlanta United) and Wilmer Cabrera (Houston Dynamo) explained their thoughts on the value of set pieces for their teams:

-Lucy also opened up about some of the techniques she uses on a weekly basis to record certain aspects of set pieces such as the quality of delivery’s in attack:
+Lucy also discusses about some of the techniques she uses on a weekly basis to record certain aspects of set pieces such as the quality of delivery’s in attack:

 We’re now going to complete a task on set pieces which is also included in our Opposition Scouting & Analysis course.
 If you have already taken this, you may skip the task, or re-take it in order to jog your memory on the potential power of leveraging set pieces.